wrickord/CutFree/README.md

 # CutFree

 CutFree is a tool created to design pools of DNA barcodes compatible with restriction enzymes.
-The solution can be derived algorithmically (CutFree) or heuristically (CutFreeRL), and a model (CutFree-Algorithm-Classification) has been developed to automatically assess which method is best for each given input.
+The solution can be derived algorithmically (CutFree) or heuristically (CutFreeRL), and an ensemble model has been developed to automatically assess which method is best for each given input.

 ## CutFree GUI: <br>https://jensenlab.shinyapps.io/cutfree/